 - Reduce alcohol consumption

-- Modify diet to achieve ideal body weight
+- Modify diet to achieve BMI in optimal range

 Long-term management of gout

 Further attacks of gout can be prevented by making lifestyle and risk factor changes to reduce uric acid levels, as well as medication.
 Urate lowering therapy should be discussed and offered to all patients who have a diagnosis of gout, particularly in patients with the following: